sockulags/Lexicon_JS_Todo-list/README.md

 10. **Sort Todos by Timestamp or Author:**
     - As a user, I want to sort my todos based on either timestamp or author, providing flexibility in organizing my tasks.

-Feel free to contribute, suggest improvements, or tackle the bonus user stories for an added challenge!
-Happy coding!